carvelsaputra/laravue/resources/spa/components/README.md

 Laravue is a boilerplate for Laravel - Vue.js using laravel-mix for compile the script.

-## Resources folder
+## components folder

-is used for our directories front-end code and script
+is a folder for making a custom components that will called inside